Enlightened Activities Program

 We see the practice of volunteering as an opportunity to:

-4) learn how to work in Tantra with our emotions by practicing in the world.
+4) Learn how to work with our emotions in the tantrich path by practicing in the world.

-Many volunteer roles appear to be worldly or samsaric.
+Many volunteer roles seem worldly or sasaric in appearance.
 But the roles are for the benefit of Dharma.
-So it gives the opportunity for many people struggling to practice in their daily live the way to see how it’s possibly by transforming ordinary work into extraordinary opportunities.
-This will help you learn to walk on the real path of Tantra.
+So this give the opportunity for many people who struggle to practice the path in their daily live to see how it is possible to transform ordinary work into extraordinary opportunities.
+This will help you learn to walk the real tantric path.

 The Enlightened Activities Program